Juvenile Indigent Defense Delivery System

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Kentucky:

-- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 18th birthday; after age 18, the youth is charged in adult court, Ky.
-Rev. Stat. § 610.010(1);
+- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a youth’s 18th birthday; after age 18, the youth is charged in adult court.
+Ky.
+Rev. Stat.
+Ann. § 610.010(1).

-If the juvenile is receiving sexual offender treatment and reaches the age of 19 prior to completing his or her treatment, the juvenile will return to sentencing court.
-At that time, the court may order the individual to complete the prescribed treatment subject to the contempt powers of the court.
+If the youth is declared a juvenile sex offender and receiving proscribed treatment, the juvenile court may retain jurisdiction over the youth until they complete the treatment, but treatment must end before the youth turns 21.
 Ky.
-Rev. Stat. § 635.515.
-The court may authorize an extension of a youth’s commitment up to the age of 21 for the purpose of permitting the Department of Juvenile Justice or the cabinet to assist the child in establishing independent living arrangements.
+Rev. Stat.
+Ann. § 635.515(1).
+Likewise, the court may authorize an extension of a youth’s commitment up to the age of 21 for the purpose of permitting the Department of Juvenile Justice or the cabinet to assist the youth in establishing independent living arrangements.
 Ky.
-Rev. Stat. § 610.110(6).
+Rev. Stat.
+Ann. § 610.110(6).

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Kentucky has two ways that juveniles can be prosecuted as adults:
+Kentucky has two ways that youth can be prosecuted as adults: